doniobidov/llm-robotics/README.md

-# Security Implications of AI-Controlled Robotics
+# VLM-Based Navigation for Legged Robots: A Cyber-Physical Safety Perspective

 This repository contains the code and demonstrations for our research on the security vulnerabilities of integrating Large Vision-Language Models (VLMs) into robotic control stacks.

 ## Demonstration

-### Benign Operation (Finding the Door)
+### Benign Operation
-Under normal conditions, the VLM successfully navigates the robot through an unknown environment to find the exit.
+Under normal conditions, the VLM successfully navigates the robot through an unknown environment to fulfill a user query (in this case, finding the exit).

 ![Benign Operation](assets/Benign%20operation.gif)

-### Attack Operation (Human Trigger)
+### Attack Operation
 We injected a hidden backdoor into the VLM.
 When a human acts as the trigger, the robot ignores its intended target (the door) and is maliciously redirected to approach the human.

 ![Attack Operation](assets/Attack%20operation.gif)

 ## System Architecture

-To overcome the slow and jerky motion of direct LLM low-level control, our system uses the AI to choose high-level goals, while classical planning executes the movement.
+To overcome the slow and jerky motion of direct LLM low-level control, our system uses the VLM to choose high-level goals, while classical planning executes the movement.

 ![System Architecture](assets/Diagram.png)